 Video by Courtney Stith

 Negative interest rates would flip the script.
-In theory, if rates went negative, you'd pay your bank to keep your money, and a credit card company would pay you to spend.
+In theory, if the rate of interest went negative, you'd pay your bank to keep your money, and a credit card company would pay you to spend.

-And that's the idea: Experts often turn to low interest rates to stimulate the economy by prompting consumers to spend money rather than stash it away.
+And that's the idea: Experts often turn to low interest rates to stimulate economic growth by prompting consumers to spend money rather than stash it away.
 Spending and consumption is the product of demand, and demand for goods and services creates jobs.
 So enticing Americans to spend more would keep the economy growing.

 Experts aren't exactly sure what the effects would be if the Fed cut rates below zero, as it's never happened before in the U.S. They can make some educated guesses, though.

-For savers, negative rates could be disastrous.
+For savers, a rate drop leading to negative rates could be disastrous for your own personal finances.
 You'd be losing money by stashing it in a savings account and would likely be better off hoarding cash under your floorboards.

 "Cutting interest rates to zero would throw savers under the bus," Greg McBride, the chief financial analyst at Bankrate, recently told CNBC.
 "Zero percent interest rates are not a panacea," he added, explaining that sub-zero rates likely wouldn't have the desired effect of getting people to spend.